ryanchuah/chatbot-builder-from-tree/README.md

 **Questions**: The question to prompt the user with
 **Yes** (Optional): What the chatbot should reply with if the user replied with *yes*.
 **No** (Optional): What the chatbot should reply with if the user replied with *no*
+**Clarification** (Optional): What the chatbot should reply with if the user requests clarification or expresses confusion.
+Some examples of a user input that would cause the chatbot to reply with this clarification would be *"Can you elaborate?"*, *"What is that?"*, *"I'm a bit confused"*.
 **_If Yes and No are left blank, it indicates that the flow of the conversation should move to the next line of the CSV file regardless of what a user inputs.
 If you choose to do this, you must manually specify training phrases in your DialogFlow Agent_**